DanielMartensson/STM32-Libraries/README.md

 # STM32-Libraries
 Collection of rewritten Arduino C++ libraries to STM32 C libraies, and some made by my self.

-## TODO
-I hope that you like this library and want to share it with others.
-Please star this library and fork it.
-This is my schedule.

-* Sonceboz stepper motor with MCP2515 CAN-bus transmitter and receiver
-* ArduCam OV5642 camera module

 ## Liquid Crystal LCD Display with I2C Expander IC
 Rewritten Arduino C++ library from ![johnrickman](https://github.com/johnrickman/LiquidCrystal_I2C) to STM32 C library.
 Added some more features as well.
 Works for both 16x2 LCD and 20x4 LCD etc.